Last Updated on 16 January 2026 by Cycloscope

 We see dolphins, here there are so many!
 They follow the ship and perform some nice choreographies.

 At lunchtime, delirium.
-We are already at the table when here he comes, Luigi/Stalin completely drunk.
+We are already at the table when here he comes, Luigi/Stalin, completely drunk.
 He waves his vodka bottle and starts a singing show.

-He then sits at his table next to ours, with a full glass of vodka, which promptly he guzzles to the last drop, and then a second and a third one.
-After about ten minutes of the show he wants to force me to drink vodka, then kisses me very close to the lips.
+He then sits at his table next to ours, with a full glass of vodka, which he promptly guzzles to the last drop, and then a second and a third one.
+After about ten minutes of the show, he wants to force me to drink vodka, then kisses me very close to the lips.

 The judo champion who is there with him plays dumb, maybe a little ashamed, or maybe he’s used to it.
 So in the end, Daniele gets angry, Daniel gets angry, everybody gets angry!
-Poor Stalin… But today he drank too much, now he is going to take a nap and maybe at dinner, he will be better.
+Poor Stalin… But today he drank too much.
+Now he is going to take a nap, and maybe at dinner he will be better.

 New destination, Poti

 Description of the passengers.
-The two of us, the two German cyclists (both more than 200cm tall), the French Daniel who thinks he’ll find his Eldorado in Armenia, passionate about Jesus and the Gospels and tired of the West, full of people intellectually impoverished.
+The two of us, the two German cyclists (both more than 200cm tall), the French Daniel, who thinks he’ll find his Eldorado in Armenia, passionate about Jesus and the Gospels, and tired of the West, full of people intellectually impoverished.
 And these are the “tourists”.

 Then there is a very nice Romanian truck driver, who speaks a little English and carries a load of cigarettes to Yerevan, a slightly dangerous job.

 He tells us that in Italy some people tried to push the truck off the road to rob him, but he doesn’t give a fuck, he says, “If they let me go safe, I’m ready to give keys and truck”.
-All truckers agree on the fact that Italy is a dangerous place.
+All truckers agree that Italy is a dangerous place.

 Interested in a trip to Georgia?
 You can read these articles: